Skip to main content

 Relief With a Physical Therapist Treatment Plan

 Your physical therapist can tailor a treatment plan to your specific needs.
-They can explain underlying issues and what you can do to find relief.
-Physical therapists also can teach pain management techniques.
+They can explain the underlying issues and what you can do to find relief.
+Physical therapists also can teach pain management techniques and educate on proper movement during pregnancy.

-A physical therapist can help an expectant mother build strength and endurance needed by targeting areas such as the hips, back, and abdomen.
-Addressing these critical areas can lead to:
+A physical therapist can help you build the strength and endurance needed for pregnancy.
+Targeting critical areas such as the hips, back, and abdomen can lead to:

 • Significant pain relief.

-• Metabolic (how your body converts food to energy) improvements.
+• Improvements in how your body converts food to energy (metabolic improvement).

 • A boost in energy.